Catawba people: 19th century

+During the Antebellum period, the Catawba began to adopt chattel slavery of African Americans, emulating white settlers.
+While the number of Catawba slave owners was small due to the Catawba general population being small, the percentage of slave-owning Catawba was comparable to the percentage of slave-owning white Southerners.

 In 1826, the Catawba leased nearly half their reservation to whites for a few thousand dollars of annuity; their dwindling number of members (as few as 110 by an 1896 estimate) depended on this money for survival.

 In 1840, by the Treaty of Nation Ford with South Carolina, the Catawba sold to the state all but 1 sqmi of their 144000 acres reserved by the English Crown.
 They resided on the remaining square mile after the treaty.
 The treaty was invalid ab initio because the state did not have the right to make it, which was reserved for the federal government, and never gained Senate ratification. and did not get federal approval.
 About the same time, a number of the Catawba, dissatisfied with their condition among the whites, removed to join the remaining eastern Cherokee, who were based in far Western North Carolina.
 But, finding their position among their former enemies equally unpleasant, all but one or two soon returned to South Carolina.
 The last survivor of the westward migration, an elderly Catawba woman, died among the Cherokee in 1889.
 A few Cherokee intermarried with the Catawba in the region.

 At a later period some Catawba removed to the Choctaw Nation in Indian Territory and settled near present-day Scullyville, Oklahoma.
 They assimilated with the Choctaw and did not retain separate tribal identity.